OMGfractals/Grant-Index/SETUP.md

 - **Free-tier count, purchased credits, and saved grants all live in `localStorage`.** They're scoped to one browser on one device — clearing site data or switching devices resets the free count and loses saved items.
-For a low-priced utility this is an acceptable v1 tradeoff; the real fix is moving all three to a small database keyed by account (email or similar) instead of trusting the client.
+The real fix later is moving all three to a small database keyed by account (email or similar) instead of trusting the client.
 - **No accounts.** Nothing is tied to a person — just a browser.
-Search history and credits don't follow someone across devices.
 - **Rate limiting is not implemented.** Nothing currently stops someone from hammering `/api/search-grants` directly (bypassing the UI) and running up your Anthropic bill.
-Worth adding IP-based throttling in the function before wide release.
+Worth adding IP-based throttling before wide release.

 ## Turning this into an installable "app" (no App Store needed)

-Once deployed, visiting the Netlify URL on a phone shows an "Add to Home Screen" (iOS Safari) or an install prompt (Android Chrome) — that's the PWA manifest and service worker doing their job.
+Once deployed, visiting the Netlify URL on a phone shows an "Add to Home Screen" (iOS Safari) or an install prompt (Android Chrome).
 It behaves like a native app icon and launches full-screen, with no Apple/Google review process involved.